inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

    :end-at: radioMedium.backgroundNoise.power
    :language: ini

-The Wifi hosts are configured to have :ned:`Ieee80211DimensionalRadio`.
+The radios of Wifi hosts are configured to use the dimensional analog model.
-The default ``timeGains`` parameter is not changed in the transmitter, so the radio uses a flat signal in time.
+The default :par:`timeGains` parameter is not changed in the transmitter, so the radio uses a flat signal in time.
 In frequency, instead of the default flat signal, we configure a more realistic shape.
 We'll use the 802.11 OFDM spectral mask, as in the standard: